harshsingh32/FitTrack/README.md

 # FitTrack

-FitTrack is a web application that allows users to track their fitness progress, set fitness goals, and connect with other fitness enthusiasts.
+FitTrack is a application that allows users to track their fitness progress, set fitness goals, and connect with other fitness enthusiasts.
 The app is built using the Flask web framework and uses PostgreSQL as its database.

 [🔗Project](https://fittclub.netlify.app/)